molssi-seamm/molssi-seamm.github.io/docs/users/user_experience.rst

    *The LAMMPS NPT dialog*

-As the saying goes, a picture is worth a thousand words!
-The dialog is much easier to understand -- and change -- than the text input of the underlying codes.
-Furthermore, the GUI for GROMACS could present the parameters for NPT dynamics in a similar fashion.
-While there might be some differences due to details of the implementation, most of the dialog would look the same.

-Let's look a little deeper into the GUI.
-If we click on the Thermostat field, it presents a number of choices:
+The dialog provides a much easier to understand medium compared with the manual modification of the input script files for each particular software.
+In a sense, the GUI removes the need for learning various software-specific syntaxes and keywords and replaces them with a user-friendly dialogue in a unified representation.
+Let us consider the following LAMMPS dialogue and click on the ``Thermostat`` field:
+The GUI then presents a list of possible choices:

 .. figure:: /images/lammps_temperature_choices.png
    :width: 400px